atom-archive/xray/docs/architecture/002_shared_workspaces.md

 Using the root service, the client can make requests to gain access to additional services.
 In Xray, the root service is currently `App`, which includes a list of shared workspaces in its replicated state.
 We store the remote service handle in a `PeerList` object that is owned by the local `App` instance, which is the backing model for a `PeerList` view that lists all the connected peers along with descriptions of the workspaces they are currently sharing.

 When the user selects a workspace, we request a `Workspace` service from the server via its id.
 When handling the request on the server, we call `add_service` on the connection with the requested workspace, which returns us a `ServiceId` integer.
 We send that id to the client in the response.
-When handling the response on the client, we call `get_service` on root service with the id to take ownership of the remote service's handle.
+When handling the response on the client, we call `take_service` on root service with the id to take ownership of the remote service's handle.

 We can then create a `RemoteWorkspace` and pass it ownership of the handle to the remote workspace. `RemoteWorkspace` and `LocalWorkspace` both implement the `Workspace` trait, which allows a `RemoteWorkspace` to be used in the system in all of the same ways that a `LocalWorkspace` can.